vvv-school/assignment_yarp-find-rgb/README.md

 184.0 199.0 207.0
 ```

-## Requirements to satisfy
+## Requirements to meet
-The test is considered completely successful if you are able to:
+The test is considered fully passed if you are able to:
 1. correctly implement the position control and choose the head joint to move;
 2. correctly send the data through the port;
 3. acquire the RGB code from the correct pixel of the image;